 b) Amusement rides and amusement attractions shall be kept away from overhead electrical lines, except for the electric power supply to each amusement ride or amusement attraction, by a minimum of 15 feet.

 c) Quality of Assembly.
-Assembly work shall be in accordance with the manufacturers requirement; or, in the absence of manufacturers requirements, in accordance with industry accepted standards.
+Assembly work shall be in accordance with the manufacturers requirement or, in the absence of manufacturers requirements, in accordance with industry accepted standards.

 d) Quality and Inspection of Parts.
 Parts worn beyond manufacturers specifications shall not be used.
 Close visual inspection of parts shall be made during assembly to discover such wear or damage and immediate inspection of fastening devices shall be made after assembly to assure that they have been properly installed.